 When we think of eating disorders like anorexia or bulimia, often it’s the image of a young woman that immediately comes to mind.
 We think of an eating disorder as an issue that affects teenagers and young adults.
 But the truth is that it can be a struggle for older adults and even the elderly.
 In fact, eating disorders are becoming increasingly common among women over the age of 50.

-There is not a lot of data on exactly how many older adults are currently struggling with eating disorders, but the information experts have so far paints a dismal picture of how the issue is affecting our elderly population.
+There is not a lot of data on exactly how many older adults are currently struggling with eating disorders, but the information experts have so far painted a dismal picture of how the issue is affecting our elderly population.
 What we do know is that eating disorders are not limited to teens and young adults anymore.
 In 2003, ⅓ of the patients admitted to eating disorder treatment programs were over the age of 30 and the number has only continued to rise in the last decade.
-The levels of body image dissatisfaction among middle aged adults has tripled in the last 40 years.
-Dieting and general dissatisfaction with weight among older adults continues to become more common in the 50 and over age group.
+The levels of body image dissatisfaction among middle-aged adults have tripled in the last 40 years.
+Dieting and general dissatisfaction with weight among older adults continue to become more common in the 50 and over age group.

-What are some of the possible reasons behind eating disorders in older adults?
+What are some of the possible reasons for eating disorders in older adults?

 -Some adults may have obsessions with food and weight that have been present their whole lives.